apache/incubator-quarks/DEVELOPMENT.md

 The `master` branch contains released code.
 Releases are published to the ASF Nexus Releases Repository (https://repository.apache.org/content/repositories/releases).
 The Releases repository is automatically mirrored to the Maven Central Repository.

+See `src/site/asciidoc/releasing.adoc` for a more complete overview of the branches and their content.
+The Release Manager's Guide may also add some clarity (https://cwiki.apache.org/confluence/display/EDGENT/Release+Manager%27s+Guide)

 ## Setup

 Once you have forked the repository and created your local clone you need to download